 After the days in Porto we return to Lisbon, the capital not only of Portugal, but also of Fado.
 We spend the first night in a small Fado house in Alfama where the Lisbon fadista Ana Catarina Grilo performs.
 The connection with her is the result of a letter to a Portuguese association in Sweden asking for advice.
 Before we leave the Fado house that night Ana Catarina and the guitarrista Francisco Do Carmo invites us to come to another small Fado house the next day – Devagar Devagarinho.
 The experience at this small Fado house proves to be the best we have in Lisbon.
 The small group of about thirty guests, the four musicians and the fadistas share a small space that provides intimacy and a very dense atmosphere.
 As in Porto several of the fadistas also serve in the restaurant.
 Everything about the place and the experience is really “family like”, exactly like Francisco has told us.

-In Lisbon we also visit a couple of big Fado houses, where some great and well known fadistas and musicians perform, not least at Clube de Fado.
-However, these places lack the intimacy and the feeling of a shared experience.
-The experience is neither the experience of a Fado concert, where the audience is fully concentrated on the musicians on stage, nor the experience of a small Fado house.
-At those bigger places there are unfortunately also guests that are not aware of the special setting that the Fado experience requires.
+In Lisbon we also visit a couple of big Fado houses, where some great and well known fadistas perform.
+The performances are of high quality but the venues sometimes lack the intimacy and the feeling of a shared experience.
+At those bigger places there are unfortunately sometimes also guests that are not aware of the special setting that the Fado experience requires.
 This is natural since you probably will find more tourists from other countries at those places.
-The experience might be good enough, but it is not the best.

 We have the last three years listened to a lot of Fado, and we have attended concerts with the marvellous fadistas Mariza, Carminho and Ana Moura.
 However, we have almost only listened to female fadistas.
 It might be that I have been selective in favour of listening to female fadistas, but actually I believe that outside Portugal female fadistas in general have been much more successful than male fadistas.
 I believe this situation is a matter of preference, not of quality.